Down goes Baylor: Top-ranked Bears lose to No. 10 WVU 89-68

 BIG PICTURE

 Baylor: The Bears looked disorganized from the start and lost to a ranked opponent for the first time after four earlier wins.
 They fell to 1-7 all-time in top-10 matchups.
+Baylor had overcome five halftime deficits this season, including a 15-point margin against Louisville.
+But the Bears never made a run after halftime Tuesday.

 West Virginia: The scrappy Mountaineers were outrebounded 41-32.
-But they had 13 more shot attempts than the Bears, which is what coach Bob Huggins wants every game - more opportunities.
+But they had 13 more shot attempts than the Bears, which is what Huggins wants every game - more opportunities.

 UP NEXT